saini-nikhil/Recipe-app/README.md

 # Recipe App

-A full-stack web application that allows users to search, save, and manage their favorite recipes using the Spoonacular API.
+A full-stack web application that allows users to search, save, and manage their favorite recipes using the Spoonacular API and Google's Gemini AI for intelligent recipe suggestions.

 ## Features

 - 🔍 Search recipes by name, ingredients, or cuisine
+- 🤖 AI-powered recipe suggestions using Google's Gemini
 - 👤 User authentication (Register/Login)
 - 💾 Save favorite recipes
 - 📱 Responsive design for all devices